Abhijitklkrni/HighLevelDesign/src/HLD/2_Scaling_ConsistentHashing.md

 - First point of contact to outside world
 - route to correct machine
 - block bad actors (not from blocked ip, bots)
-- does not do any computation
+- does not do any computation(traffic filtering, rate limiting, etc.)

 SPOF ?
 Gateways follows Active and passive gatewaing
 - If a active gateway goes down ,passive ones takes over